Technical Director, American Development Model

-Martel has spent the last four years (2006-10) at USA Hockey’s national office in Colorado Springs, Colo., working on coaching education and player development projects in the organization’s youth hockey department.
+Martel has spent the years (2006-10) at USA Hockey’s national office in Colorado Springs, Colo., working on coaching education and player development projects in the organization’s youth hockey department.
 Among his accomplishments, he led the organization’s efforts in the development of the highly successful USA Hockey Skills and Drills for the Complete Player and Coach DVD.
 For his efforts using science to advance sport, Martel received the USOC "Doc" Councilman Award for Ice Hockey in 2004.

 Prior to arriving in Colorado Springs, Martel was a part of USA Hockey’s National Team Development Program staff as an assistant coach for eight years (1998-2006), including a dual role with responsibilities for player personnel his final five seasons.